August von Kotzebue: Life

 The good reputation of these works was, however, almost destroyed by a controversial dramatic satire, Doktor Bahrdt mit der eisernen Stirn (Doctor Bahrdt with the Iron Brow), which appeared in 1790 with the name of Knigge on the title page.
-Written in response to contention between J.G.
-Zimmermann and leaders of Berlin's party of the Enlightenment, it linked each of Zimmermann's opponents to a particular sexual perversion.
+Written in response to contention between Johann Georg Ritter von Zimmermann and leaders of Berlin's party of the Enlightenment, it linked each of Zimmermann's opponents to a particular sexual perversion.
 Kotzebue denied authorship, even when the police began to investigate the matter.
 This alienated both Zimmermann and Knigge, formerly his allies, and also gained Kotzebue a reputation for dishonesty and lasciviousness that he would never shake off.

 After the death of his first wife in 1790, Kotzebue retired from the Russian service and lived for a time in Paris and Mainz.
 In 1795 he settled on an estate which he had acquired near Reval and devoted himself to writing.
 In the space of only a few years, he published six volumes of miscellaneous sketches and stories (Die jüngsten Kinder meiner Laune, 1793–1796) and more than twenty plays, many of which were translated into several European languages.

 In 1798 he was appointed dramatist to the court theatre in Vienna, but differences with the actors soon obliged him to resign.
 He then returned to his native town, but as he was not on good terms with the powerful Goethe and had openly attacked the romantic style for which Goethe was known, his position in Weimar was uncomfortable.